-Fortunately, when you have the Stephens Law Firm, PLLC, team on your side, you won’t need to worry about your claim’s paperwork load.
-Our experienced lawyers, paralegals, and administrative assistants will make sure that all of your documents are filled out accurately and filed in a timely manner.
+Fortunately, when you have attorney Jason Stephens from Stephens Law Firm, PLLC, on your side, you won’t need to worry about your claim’s paperwork load.
+Jason will make sure that all of your documents are filled out accurately and filed in a timely manner.

 Gather Evidence to Help Prove Your Case

 If you are lucky, your employer’s insurance company may approve your claim without asking any questions.
 However, if the insurer decides to question your claim, or denies it outright, you will need to present them with a mountain of evidence to prove your case and have them cut you a check.

 Having worked in the legal industry for years, attorney Jason Stephens knows what insurance companies need to see before they will approve a workers’ compensation claim.
 When you hire Jason, he’ll work tirelessly to try to gather that evidence on your behalf and present it to the insurer.

 Do you need attorney Jason Stephens from Stephens Law Firm, PLLC, to help you claim workers’ compensation benefits?
 If so, please reach out to Stephens Law Firm, PLLC and schedule a free consultation at the Fort Worth law office.
 Attorney Jason Stephens would love to meet with you and review your case in greater detail.

 Who Is Eligible for Workers’ Compensation in Texas?